-Claudio is a student journalist from Chile who is challenging himself in an experiment.
-It’s an experiment into physical endurance, change and novelty.
+Claudio is a student journalist from Chile who has challenged himself in a cycling experiment.
+An experiment into physical endurance, change and novelty.
 On and off the bicycle, into body and mind.
-Mark will accompany and guide the process in this self-discovery adventure in Chile and Argentina where Claudio will test how to deal with changing circumstances and how to improve his personal abilities.
-Subjects like awareness, dealing with fear, biochemistry, focus, and the body-mind connection play an essential role in this experiment.
-The goal of this experiment is offer “normal people” new insights and to offer a 3 month program / journey for those who need a change, who are stressed or depressed, or who just want to take it to the next level in their personal development.
+Mark has accompanied and guided the process in this self-discovery adventure in the northern part of Patagonia where Claudio was tested how to deal with changing circumstances.
+Look at it as an epigenetic approach towards mindset.
+Key subjects were awareness, dealing with fear, neurochemistry, reframing, and the overal mind-body connection.
+This was yet another case study an another step towards a program for people seeking growth.
+Whether it be special interest (sports & mindfulness), combatting stress or depression, or anybody who wants to take it to the next level in their personal and / or physical development.

-This physical and mental experiment will give more insights to what happens when we “radically” change our lives and make new habits that benefit body and moreover the mind.
-We believe that nowadays people are more and more exposed to mental difficulty and brain fog.
-There is too much (irrelevant) information flow and external stimuli while the mind could actually use some clarity and peace.
+This physical and mental experiment gave more insights to what happens when we “radically” change our lives and make new habits that benefit body and mind.
+Nowadays people are more and more exposed to mental difficulty and brain fog.
+There is too much noise coming in from external stimuli while the mind could actually use some clarity and peace.

-Awareness and brain nourishment form the framework of this project.
-We are testing how to use mindfulness techniques on and off the bicycle to train presence and focus.
-We practice skills how to deviate from daily distractions and the default mode network which is the brain region that is responsible for mind chatter, known in Buddhist tradition as the monkey mind.
-The objective is to become silent and quiet in the mind.
+Awareness and brain nourishment form the framework of this experiment.
+We have tested how to use mindfulness techniques on and off the bicycle to train presence and focus.
+We practiced skills how to deviate from daily distractions and the default mode network which is the brain region that is responsible for mind chatter — known in Buddhist tradition as the monkey mind — with the objective to become aware and more quiet in the mind.
 To enter a new stage of energy.

 Exercise & experience